Welcome to today's edition of the Rush 24-7 podcast.

 So even though they did some radicalized stuff, it still took very long and a lot of effort and a bunch of chicanery to get Obamacare passed.

-This time, if they win the House in 2014, there's no stopping them, and there's no worries about anything.
+This time, if they win the House in 2014, there's no stopping them and there's no worries about anything.

-They're gonna think the Democrats will hold the White House in 2016, the Republicans won't have a chance.
+They're going to think the Democrats will hold the White House in 2016.

 If amnesty has happened, then the Democrats win in 2016, probably by default.